Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 {% gist 1e8f72a9f259f4575e28 %}

 In the example above, the completable can only be written to by a single thread.
-Precipice provides a threadsafe [version](link) for usage across thread boundaries.
+Precipice provides a threadsafe [Eventual](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/concurrent/Eventual.java) for usage across thread boundaries.
+The threadsafe version can be constructed using the [Asynchronous](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/factories/Asynchronous.java) factory.

-## Integrating specialized execution models
+## Integrating Specialized Execution Models

 Often Precipice users may be interested in integrating a GuardRail with specialized execution logic opposed to using GuardRails in the adhoc method shown in the example above.
 For the former case, the namesake [Precipice](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/Precipice.java) interface can be implemented.